oracle/graal/README.md

 ```

 When compiling the C file with Clang to human readable LLVM IR with
-`clang -O3 -S -emit-llvm -o test.ll test.c` and looking at the `test.ll`
+`clang -O3 -emit-llvm -c -o test.bc test.c` and looking at the `test.ll`
 file, one can see a LLVM IR program that looks similar to the following:

 ```